Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 To reduce the chance of future concrete displacement, trees can be root-pruned and a root barrier installed.
 Care must be taken when root pruning to avoid damaging underground utilities.

 Also deep-watering the tree, that is, applying a slow trickle of water over a 24-hour period, encourages deeper root growth which reduces the chance of sidewalk damage.

 Applicants should complete the online application found on the Human Resources and Jobs page.
-Applicants may also download a pdf application if that is preferred and must be submitted by mail, in person or emailed to the email address on the application.
-Employment applications are available at the City’s Human Resources counter during regular business hours (Monday - Friday, 8 a.m. - 5:00 p.m.).
+A kiosk is available at the City’s Human Resources counter during regular business hours (Monday - Friday, 8:00 a.m. - 5:00 p.m.).
 Make sure your application is received by the filing deadline to qualify for consideration.
-Postmarks are not accepted.
-If you have submitted your application online, please do not also submit a pdf application.

 The job openings are updated as new jobs become available.
 You are encouraged to check the weekly current openings by checking the City's Human Resources Job's page.

 Unfortunately, due to the high volume of applications we receive, we are only able to keep your application on file for the specific position for which you applied.
 If you advance far enough in the selection process you may be placed on an “Employment List” which may be used if an opening in the same job classification becomes available within one year of recruitment.
 However, this list may be abolished at any time if the needs of the City so require.